Kenneth Mars

 Kenneth Mars (April 4, 1935 – February 12, 2011) was an American actor.
 He appeared in two Mel Brooks films: as the deranged Nazi playwright Franz Liebkind in The Producers (1967) and Police Inspector Hans Wilhelm Friedrich Kemp in Young Frankenstein (1974).
-He also appeared in Peter Bogdanovich's What's Up Doc?
-(1972), and Woody Allen's Radio Days (1987), and Shadows and Fog (1991).
+He also co-starred in Peter Bogdanovich's What's Up, Doc?
+(1972) as well as appearing in Woody Allen's Radio Days (1987) and Shadows and Fog (1991).

-Mars appeared in two seasons of Malcolm in the Middle as Otto Mannkusser, Francis's well-meaning but dimwitted boss and a German immigrant who owns a dude ranch.
-He voiced King Triton, Ariel's father, in the 1989 Disney animated film The Little Mermaid and its sequel, as well as its companion television series, and the Kingdom Hearts series.
-He also did several other animated voice-over film roles such as Littlefoot's grandfather in the Land Before Time series (up to 2008) and that of Professor Screweyes in We're Back!
-A Dinosaur's Story (1993), and King Colbert (Prince Cornelius's father) in Thumbelina (1994).
-He also the voice of Tuskernini from Darkwing Duck (1991-1992).
+Mars appeared in two seasons of Malcolm in the Middle as Otto Mannkusser, Francis's well-meaning but dimwitted boss, a German immigrant who owns a dude ranch.
+He voiced King Triton, Ariel's father, in the 1989 Disney animated film The Little Mermaid and its sequel, as well as its companion television series and the Kingdom Hearts series.
+He also had several other animated voice-over film roles, such as Littlefoot's grandfather Longneck in The Land Before Time series (1994–2008), Professor Screweyes in We're Back!
+A Dinosaur's Story (1993), Prince Cornelius's father King Colbert in Thumbelina (1994), and Tuskernini in Darkwing Duck (1991–1992).
+He voiced the Vault 13 Overseer in Interplay's Fallout (video game).